bsundsrud/kube-vault-rs/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    generate    Create k8s secrets from vault
+    export      Export all vault secrets in a path as k8s secrets generate    Create k8s secrets from vault
+    get         Retrieve a single secret
     help        Prints this message or the help of the given subcommand(s) list        Lists secrets accessed by a chart verify      Verify secrets used by a chart exist in vault